otrack/cloud-computing-infrastructures/zk/README.md

 The master assigns tasks to the workers.
 The workers process these tasks and report their results to the clients.

-The system must handle and take care of the different faults scenarios that may happen: the failure of a master, the failure of a worker (before or while it is executing a task), and the failure of a client before its tasks complete.
+The system must handle and take care of the different fault scenarios that may happen: the failure of a master, the failure of a worker (before or while it is executing a task), and the failure of a client before its tasks complete.

-For instance, in the case of a the master node failure, a secondary master (the backup) is elected to replace it, while keeping the task processing service available for the clients.
+For instance, in the case of a master node failure, a secondary master (the backup) is elected to replace it, while keeping the task processing service available for the clients.
 An overview of the master/worker architecture is depicted below.

 <p align="center">